13 Roses

-13 Roses (Las 13 Rosas) is a 2007 Spanish-Italian historical drama directed by Emilio Martínez Lázaro.
+13 Roses (Las 13 Rosas) is a 2007 historical drama film directed by Emilio Martínez Lázaro.
 The film features performances by Pilar López de Ayala, Verónica Sánchez, and Marta Etura.
-Based on true events, it portrays the harrowing story of thirteen young women, known as "las Trece rosas", who were executed by a Francoist firing squad shortly after conclusion of the Spanish Civil War. highlighting their unwavering commitment to their ideals.
+Based on true events, it portrays the harrowing story of thirteen young women, known as "las Trece Rosas", who were executed by a Francoist firing squad shortly after conclusion of the Spanish Civil War. highlighting their unwavering commitment to their ideals.

 Plot

 The film takes place in Madrid in 1939 during the final days of the Spanish Civil War.
 Virtudes and Carmen, two young idealistic Republican militants, encourage their neighbors to keep faith in the cause of the Second Republic.
 However, the entry of Franco’s Nationalist troops into the city is imminent.
 Fearing bloody repression, many Republicans flee the country, while others are either unable or unwilling to do so.

 Julia, a tram conductor, and her friend Adelina, a Red Cross worker, are also active sympathizers of the Spanish Republic.
 While spending an evening in a nightclub watching musicians perform, one of the last bombings of the city occurs.
 In these dire circumstances, they befriend Blanca, whose husband, Enrique, is the band leader.

 The victory of the Nationalists marks a dark turning point for Republican sympathizers.
 Canepa, a musician in Enrique’s band and a Republican militant, fears for his life and decides to escape the country.
 Blanca secretly provides him with money for his escape.
 Julia, meanwhile, starts a relationship with Perico, a young Nationalist soldier.

 Rumors circulate about a plot to assassinate Franco upon his victorious entry, prompting the Nationalists to seek revenge.
 Although the young women have no involvement in the plot, they become targets due to their leftist activities.
 Julia is the first arrested, brutally tortured by Fontenla, the cold-hearted officer leading the interrogations.
 Adelina, Virtudes’ co-worker and a member of a socialist group, is turned in by her well-meaning father, who naively believes she is only wanted for questioning and will not face serious consequences.